QUESTIONS ABOUT THE PROGRAM

 In fact, this is her favorite program.
 She knows probably all students in the program, comes into the labs

 occasionally to talk to classes, and is readily available.
 Additional information, phone number, and e-mail

-address are available on the "Faculty" and "Contact Us" pages for which links are provided in the blue frame at
+address are available on the "Faculty" and "Contact Us" pages for which links are provided at the bottom of this